ABOUT LAUREL HOLLOW PARK

 The shape is a round scalloped rimmed form with periodic embossing.
 Marigold and Republic can be defined in those general terms and are often confused with Virginia Rose.
 To make matters worse, all three shapes were decorated with decals which are either identical or very similar.
 Shown is a comparison of the three embossed lines.

-On November 22, 1932, one of the first Virginia Rose shapes, the 9" plate was released into production.
+On November 22, 1932, the 9" plate was released into production.
 Others soon followed and by the end of December the following items were being made: casserole, teacup, saucer, oatmeal, gravy, fast stand, pickle, 10" plate, 11" plate, 13" platter, sugar, creamer, and fruit cup.
 Only the teacup, sugar, and creamer underwent revisions since the originals were, in Rhead's words, "thought to be too small."

 Trade journal advertisement from January 1933.